tecnalia-advancedmanufacturing-robotics/ros_pkg_gen/package_generator_templates/README.md

 </package>
 ```

-All the accepted (and required) attributes of a package tag are presented in the previous example.
+All accepted (and required) attributes of a package tag are presented in the previous example.

-A node tag is to be described by the attributes `name` and `frequency` (the update frequency, i.e the frequency of message subscription and publication).
+A node is described by the attributes `name` and `frequency` (the update frequency, i.e the frequency of message subscription and publication).

-Then is introduced the ROS interface provided by the node:
+Then is introduced the ROS interface provided by the node.
+The current pattern provides the following interfaces:

 * `publisher` and `subscriber` refer to the standard message publication and subscription.
-   Note that the access to received message and the publication of message output is driven by the update frequency.
+   Note that the access to received messages and the publication of messages is driven by the update frequency.
-* `parameter` refers to parameters dynamically adjustable.
+* `parameter` and `dynParameter` are parameters respectively obtained from `rosparam`, and the dynamical server.
-   At each update call, they will be provided to the node implementation,
+   At each update call, they will be provided to the node implementation.
 * `serviceServer` and `serviceClient` refer to the management of ROS services.
    Note that the service client is indicated to complete the node interface.
-Since the service can be directly called by the node implementation, its handler has been placed in the `[NodeName]Passthrough`
+Since the service can be directly called by the node implementation, its handler has been placed in `[NodeName]Passthrough`.
 *  `actionServer` and `actionClient`: Similarly, `actionServer` is defined in the `[NodeName]Passthrough` component, since the Developer may be willing to send action messages within the action callback.
 * `listener` and `broadcaster`: informs the node will either listen to `tf` or publish transforms to `tf`.
    Both variables are then available from the `[NodeName]Passthrough` component.
 * `directSubscriber` and `directPublisher` are not handled through the update mechanism.
-  They are added to satisfy impatient Developer that consider they can not wait a period for receiving a message or sending another.
+  They are added to satisfy impatient Developers that consider they can not wait a period for receiving a message or sending another.
   These components (implemented as traditional subscriber / publisher) are defined in the `[NodeName]Passthrough`.

 More spec: